ThatGuyWithAVeryLongUsername/htpasswd-totp/README.md

 ## FAQ
 #### Is this 2FA for webserver?
-No, it's not 2FA, in fact it's **one** factor authentication, but with dynamicly updated password, calculated with TOTP algorythm.
+No, it's not 2FA, in fact it's **one** factor authentication, but with dynamically updated password, calculated with TOTP algorythm.

 I highly recommend to setup [fail2ban](https://www.fail2ban.org/wiki/index.php/Category:HTTP) to exclude bruteforce attempts.